kathampy/lockdownpack/Readme.txt

 First of all make sure you have enough space in flash0: to install all the files.

-1. Open flash0 via USB.
+1. Open flash0: via USB.
 Paste the following files in flash0:

    lockdown.thm
    loader.prx

-   For Lockdown XMB Style on the Slim Only also paste the following files in flash0:
+   For Lockdown XMB Style on the Slim only, also paste the following files in flash0:

    vlf.prx
    iop.prx